-As I approach my nineteenth year as a health agent, I find myself feeling nostalgic about the journey.
-When I became a health agent in March of 2000 one of the many adjustments and some fast learning was the vocabulary related to the job.
-In addition to medical, epidemiological, biological and environmental terms there were the very old-fashioned ones.
+When I became a health agent in March of 2000, one of the many things requiring an adjustment and some fast learning was the vocabulary related to the job.
+In addition to medical, epidemiological, biological and environmental terms there were the very old fashioned sounding ones.
 Who says victuals?
-You see, whenever a new food establishment is getting ready to open, I send them to the Selectmen's office because they issue the Common Victualer's License.
-Victualer's license?
-It is not even easy to pronounce, let alone understand!
+You see, whenever a new food establishment opens, I send them to the Selectmen's office because they issue the Common Victualer's License.
 Maybe Paul Revere went to the local inn and ate some victuals while discussing politics with his contemporaries but now we call that food, or chewing the fat or a lot of baloney, depending on your political views and who is at the dining table that day.
 Oh, well, some things are traditions and I've come to see some of them as quaint and charming, as they allow me the opportunity to think of people such as Paul Revere.